Frequently Asked Questions

 Have no fear — HackPrinceton is, first and foremost, a fun learning experience!
 We will have beginner workshops held by professors and industry professionals in web design, mobile applications, backends, cloud content management, and more!
 Our goal is for you to leave HackPrinceton having learned something.

 Yes!
 We have one of the most well-established hardware tracks in the country.
 Our dedicated hardware lab will be stocked with parts and tools to build your project.
 Hackers will have access to 3D printers and a laser cutter, and can request specific materials when registering!

 In addition, MLH will be bringing plenty of hardware, too, so be sure to check out their inventory on the following site: https://hardware.mlh.io/

 No. To attend, you must register on-time and be accepted.

 We'll be sending a number of buses to some schools, which will provide you with transportation to and from HackPrinceton.
-If we don't have a bus going to your school, we'll be providing travel reimbursements to many participants in order to help subsidize the costs of travel.
-You'll receive more details about your particular travel arrangement on your confirmation page.
+You'll receive more details about purchasing tickets for buses or your particular travel arrangement on your confirmation page.

 - Student ID: You’ll need this to check in to the event.

 - Government-issued ID: If you want to borrow any hardware from our lab, you’ll need to have a government-issued ID (like a driver’s license) in addition to your student ID.

 - Laptop: Desktops aren’t great travel companions.